DarshAsawa/Cryptography/substituion_cipher/README.md

 ## Types:
  - **Monoalphabetic ciphers** : A character in plaintext is always changed to the same character in the ciphertext regardless of the position.
 It includes additive, multiplicative and affine cipher.
  - **Polyalphabetic ciphers** : In polyalphabetic substitution, each occurrence of a character may have a different substitute.
 The relationship between a character in the plaintext to a character in the ciphertext is one-to-many.
-It includes autokey, Playfair, Vigenere, Hill cipher
+It includes autokey, Playfair, Vigenere, Hill cipher.

 ## Implementation: